Buffden/battle-arena/docs/03-DIAGRAMS/README.md

 # 📊 Diagrams Directory

-This directory contains all UML diagrams for the Battle Arena project documentation.
+This directory contains all UML diagrams for the Battle Arena - Multiplayer Artillery Battle Game project documentation.

 ---